Species-theoretic foundations of perturbative quantum field theory: Introduction

-where $\text{s}$ is the antipode of $\Sig$.
-The (image of the) Steinmann arrows were first studied by Steinmann \cite[Section 3]{steinmann1960} in settings where $\Sig$ is represented as operator-valued distributions.
-The image of $\mathtt{R}_{(Y;I)}\in \Sig[Y\sqcup I]$ is called the retarded product $\text{R}(Y;I)$.
+where $\text{s}:\Sig \to \Sig$ is the antipode of $\Sig$.
+The Steinmann arrows were first studied by Steinmann \cite[Section 3]{steinmann1960} in settings where $\Sig$ is represented as operator-valued distributions.
+Here, the \hbox{operator-valued} distribution which is the image of $\mathtt{R}_{(Y;I)}\in \Sig[Y\sqcup I]$ is called the retarded product $\text{R}(Y;I)$.\footnote{\ note that some authors, e.g. \cite{dutsch2019perturbative}, call $\text{R}(Y;i)$ the retarded product, and then call $\text{R}(Y;I)$ the generalized retarded product}

-Since $\{\ast\} \downarrow (-)$ is a biderivation of $\Sig$ (\autoref{steinmannarrowaredercoder}), the retarded Steinmann arrow gives $\Sig$ the structure of a Hopf $\textbf{E}$-algebra (Hopf algebra internal to $\textsf{Rep}(\textbf{E})$), and $\Zie$ the structure of a Lie $\textbf{E}$-algebra (similarly for the advanced arrow).
-There is a remarkable description of these Lie $\textbf{E}$-algebras in terms of the adjoint braid arrangement (\autoref{sec:The Steinmann Arrows and Dynkin Elements}).
-The Steinmann arrows are `two halves' of the adjoint representation $\Sig\bigcdot \Sig \to \Sig$, which is reflected in \cite[Equation 13]{steinmann1960}.
+Since $\{\ast\} \downarrow (-)$ is a commutative biderivation of $\Sig$ (\autoref{steinmannarrowaredercoder}), the retarded Steinmann arrow gives $\Sig$ the structure of a Hopf $\textbf{E}$-algebra, and $\Zie$ the structure of a Lie $\textbf{E}$-algebra (similarly for the advanced arrow).
+There is an interesting description of these Lie $\textbf{E}$-algebras in terms of the adjoint braid arrangement (\autoref{sec:The Steinmann Arrows and Dynkin Elements}).
+The Steinmann arrows are ``two halves'' of the restricted adjoint representation $\textbf{L}\bigcdot \Sig \to \Sig$ of $\Sig$, which is reflected in \cite[Equation 13]{steinmann1960}.
 This directly corresponds to how the retarded $\Delta_-$ and advanced $\Delta_+$ propagators are two halves of the causal propagator $\Delta_{\text{S}}=\Delta_+ - \Delta_-$.

 Let $\cH^{\bigcdot}(-,-)$ be the internal hom for the Cauchy product of species (\autoref{sec:inthomcauchy}), and let